-We encourage youth participation and media literacy by being a source of inspiration and qualified information
+We encourage democratic participation and media literacy by being a source of inspiration and qualified information

 About Participation Resource Pool

-The overall purpose of SALTO Participation and Information Resource Centre (SALTO PI) is to develop strategic and innovative action to encourage – in accordance with the goals of the EU Youth Strategy and the Erasmus+ Programme – youth participation in democratic life.
+The overall purpose of SALTO Participation & Information Resource Centre (SALTO PI) is to develop strategic and innovative action to encourage – in accordance with the goals of the EU Youth Strategy and the Erasmus+ Programme – participation in democratic life.

 Our superheroes